-You have the right to make written representations about this decision to the governing board.
-If you wish to make representations please contact [name of contact] on/at [contact details - address, phone number, email], as soon as possible.
+• You have the right to make representations about this decision to the governing board.
+Your child also has the right be involved in this process.
+If you wish to make representations please contact the Principal as soon as possible.
 Whilst the governing board has no power to direct reinstatement, they must consider any representations you make and may place a copy of their findings on your child's school record.